hexayurt

-I’ve been working on hexayurts with Scott Davis since summer 2010. we developed a version called H13, and here i will collect all the material i can find relevant to this mod.
+I’ve been working on hexayurts with Scott Davis since summer 2010.
+We developed a version called H13, and here I will collect all the material I can find relevant to this mod.

 Hexayurt!